apache/mxnet/docs/static_site/src/pages/api/faq/env_var.md

   If no such algorithm exists given other constraints, MXNet will error out.
 This variable affects the choice of CUDNN convolution algorithms.
 Please see [CUDNN developer guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html) for more details.

+* MXNET_MKLDNN_FORCE_FC_AB_FORMAT
+  - Values: 0, 1 ```(default=0)```
+  - If set to true, FullyConnected will use only AB format for weights, thus MXNet won't use BRGEMM implementation of FC on machines with AVX512-VNNI support which requires special weights format.

 * MXNET_CPU_PARALLEL_SIZE
   - Values: Int ```(default=200000)```
   - The minimum size to call parallel operations by OpenMP for CPU context.